-The NCES lists the average cost of attending a public, four-year school as $19,189 per year.
-For private and for-profit schools, the average cost per year was $39,529.
-Compare tuition for these schools that offer logistics programs:
+The NCES lists the average cost of going to a public, four year school as $19,189 per year.
+For private and for profit schools, the average cost per year was $39,529.
+Compare costs for these schools that offer programs in this field:

 |School||Degree Level||# of Credits Required||Cost Per Credit||Total Tuition Cost|

 |Arizona State U||Bachelor’s||120||$707||$84,840|

 NCES lists 296 schools with logistics, materials, and SCM programs.
 From those schools, 7,669 degrees were awarded to students in 2016 (the most recent data).
 The most common degree was the Bachelor’s (68%).

 |School||2016 Degrees awarded||2018/19 Tuition (out of state)|